schmitzmelissa/DSCT-Capstone01/README.md

 - __Region__ – The major part of the world where the Country resides.
 - __Population__ – The number of people residing in that country, in millions.
 - __HDI__ – The Human Development Index, an assessment of the capability of a country’s inhabitants, shifting focus away from economics as a measure of success.
 It is measured with indicators such as life expectancy, education levels, and standard of living (GNI index).
 - __GDP per capita__ – The Gross Domestic Product, a monetary measure of the market value of all final goods and services which does not take into account the cost of living or inflation rates.
+Per capita indicates per person (does not take into account distribution of income, which may skew the value in either direction).
 - __Cropland Footprint__ – The amount of cropland required to meet the crop demands of a country.
 Measured in global hectares.
 - __Grazing Footprint__ – The amount of land required within a country to meet the demands of animal grazing.
 Measured in global hectares.
 - __Forest Footprint__ – The amount of land within a country where trees are cut down for lumber.
 Measured in global hectares.